100 Sights in Moscow, Russia (with Map and Images)

 Tropinin and Moscow Artists of His Time Museum Andrei Raikin / Андрей Райкин, Alexei Sidelnikov / Алексей Сидельников, Andrei Lobanov / Андрей Лобанов (фото) / CC BY 3.0

-The Museum of Vasily Tropinin and Moscow Artists of his time is a chamber art museum located in an Empire mansion of the XIX century.
-The owners of the building were the merchant family of the Petukhovs, who in 1965 transferred the mansion into the possession of the collector Felix Vishnevsky (1902-1978) for the organization of a permanent exhibition in it.
-The museum was founded in 1969, when Vishnevsky bequeathed the right to own the mansion and more than two hundred canvases to the state.
-The opening of the institution took place in 1971 on the basis of a permanent exhibition of works by artists of the XVIII-XIX centuries: Vasily Tropinin, Ivan Vishnyakov, Alexei Antropov, Ivan Argunov, Dmitry Levitsky, Sylvester Shchedrin, Dmitry Levitsky, Sergei Shchukin, Ivan Aivazovsky, Alexander Benois, Viktor Vasnetsov, Isaac Levitan, Konstantin Korovin, Vasily Polenov and others.
+The Museum of Vasily Tropinin and Moscow Artists of His Time is a chamber art museum located in an Empire mansion of the XIX century.
+The owners of the building were the Petukhov merchant family, who in 1965 transferred the mansion to the collector Felix Vishnevsky (1902-1978) to organize a permanent exhibition in it.
+The museum was founded in 1969, when Vishnevsky bequeathed the right to own the mansion and more than two hundred paintings to the state.
+The opening of the institution took place in 1971 on the basis of a permanent exhibition of works by artists of the 18th-19th centuries: Vasily Tropinin, Ivan Vishnyakov, Alexei Antropov, Ivan Argunov, Dmitry Levitsky, Sylvester Shchedrin, Dmitry Levitsky, Sergei Shchukin, Ivan Aivazovsky, Alexandre Benois, Viktor Vasnetsov, Isaac Levitan, Konstantin Korovin, Vasily Polenov and others.

 Wikipedia: Музей В. А. Тропинина и московских художников его времени (RU), Website